 (1) In the construction and application of this section, the following definition shall apply —

-“prisoner” shall include any person in gaol, whether male or female.
+prisoner shall include any person in gaol, whether male or female.

 (2) It shall be the duty of every medical officer attached to any gaol to examine any prisoner (except a prisoner under remand) whom he may suspect of suffering from venereal disease, and if, as a result of such examination, the medical officer is of opinion that the prisoner is so suffering, he shall forthwith notify the Executive Director, Public Health in writing, giving the name of the prisoner and particulars of his diagnosis.